atinanit/IEO_UCEC/projectseUCEC.md

 ## Conclusions

-The different QA diagnostics reveal some potentially problematic features in some of the samples (as A2HC-tumor).
-We may consider discarding those from further analysis.
+The main source of variation of the dataset seems to be driven by the tumor and normal condition of the samples, as seen in the figure 1.
+The hierarchical clustering of the samples showed a better stratification when adjusting for the tss factor, without this batch effect.

-The main source of variation in this data seems to be driven by the tumor and normal condition of the samples, as seen in the Figure S8.
+The SVA analysis helps identifying more differentially expressed genes, since adjusting for other sources of variation reduces the degrees of variation of the studied variable.
+That is translated to more statistical power in the model and hence to more DEgenes found.

-The extent of expression changes can be augmented when adjusting for surrogate variables estimated with SVA.
-It would be interesting to observe how that extent changes when discarding potentially problematic samples.
+The functional enrichment analysis with GO terms identified nine out of the ten most differentially expressed groups that perfectly fit in the pattern of a tumorous development.

-We have not been able to plot the Hierarchical clustering of samples after the SVA adjustment for surrogate variables.
-Therefore, as we cannot prove that the adjustment of variability has lead to clearer results, we have removed the batch effect with ComBat.
+One of those nine cancer related GO terms, defined as negative regulation of smooth muscle contraction, can be specifically related to the endometrial cancer.

-The chosen factor which variability has been removed is the tss (differences depending on the tissue source site).
-After this modificaction, the Hierarchical clustering plot showed a better stratification of the tumor and normal samples.
+At least two found differentially expressed genes (PIK3C2A, CTNNB1) are known to be involved specifically to endometrial cancer.

 ## Session information